HomeLatest NewsGovTechBudget 2020 strengthens India's commitment to IT sector: DG STPI Omkar Rai

 Advertisement

-“Incentivising the startups will fuel their growth and build momentum in transforming the country into a software product nation.
+“Incentivising the will fuel their growth and build momentum in transforming the country into a software product nation.
 These policy measures and reforms will holistically create humongous opportunities for startups and IT companies in providing cost-effective solutions to the masses for their betterment in all walks of life,” added Rai.

 Get the day's headlines from Tech Observer straight in your inbox